TolikPylypchuk/SharpHook/docs/articles/custom.md

 As mentioned above, it's highly recommended to extend `BasicGlobalHookBase` if you want to implement a custom global hook, but you may nonetheless want to implement everything from scratch.
 You can read more about that in the article on [low-level functionality](native.md).

+All the low-level hook functionality is defined in `IGlobalHookProvider` and implemented in `UioHookProvider`.

 When calling `SetDispatchProc`, the function must be wrapped into a delegate reference and the reference must be stored to prevent garbage collection.
 This is because the following code: